share424/attention-based-question-answering/readme.md

 # output: ['5']
 ```

-this number will be feed to number decoder to get the correct number for the output
+this number will be feed to the number decoder to get the correct number for the output

 ### Encoder and Decoder
 This module is responsible to get the context of the question and generate the answer using attention

 ![](https://github.com/share424/attention-based-question-answering/blob/master/images/encoder-decoder.png?raw=true)

-I use [BahdanauAttention](https://arxiv.org/abs/1409.0473) for the attention layer, you can check the paper for the detail implementation.
+I use [BahdanauAttention](https://arxiv.org/abs/1409.0473) for the attention layer, you can check the paper for the detailed implementation.
 Every generated `<number>` token will be passed to the number decoder to get the correct number.
 The number decoder will receive the hidden state and the extracted number from the preprocessing step and output the correct number.

-Note: You can implement the number decoder mecanism for `NAME`, `LOCATION`, and `ENTITY` as well
+Note: You can implement the number decoder mecanism for `PERSON`, `LOCATION`, and `ORGANIZATION` as well

 ## Example Output
 ![](https://github.com/share424/attention-based-question-answering/blob/master/images/result.png?raw=true)